What is an air tightness test?

 What else you might want to know…

-I am an experienced tester and a member of the Air Tightness Testing and Measuring Association (ATTMA).
+We are experienced testers and members of the Air Tightness Testing and Measuring Association (ATTMA).
 If you’d like to understand a little more about how the process works, give me a call or send me an email.

 Frequently asked question on air leakage testing

 In all likelihood yes, in theory, if the air test target is above 15m3/h/m3 @ 50pa, then you don’t require an air test, however, this would be an extremely leaky building and would be unlikely to pass a SAP or SBEM Calculation, which is required under Building Regulations.